4LB / 15LB / 30LB

 ** 1 cup equals approximately 114 grams of food.

-Best Breed Large Breed Dog Diet is formulated to meet the nutritional levels established by the AAFCO (Association of American Feed Control Officials) Dog Food Nutrient Profiles for all life stages.
+Best Breed Large Breed Dog Recipe is formulated to meet the nutritional levels established by the AAFCO (Association of American Feed Control Officials) Dog Food Nutrient Profiles for all life stages, including growth of large size dogs (70lbs. or more as an adult).

 Puppies: May feed up to 33% more than suggested adult levels to maintain optimum body weight.